D'banj: 2006: Rundown Funk U Up

 D'banj's second album Rundown Funk U Up, which was released in 2006, yielded several singles including the club single, Tongolo (Remix), and the lead single Why Me?.
-This proved to be another hit.

-2007–2008: Curriculum Vitae & The Entertainer
+2007–2008: Curriculum Vitae and The Entertainer

+In 2007, D'Banj's single koko was used by the PDP (ruling political party in Nigeria) as its campaign theme for the general elections.